-The relief discussed here does not apply to any part of the understated tax due to your spouse's erroneous items of which you had actual knowledge.
-You and your spouse remain jointly and severally liable for this part of the understated tax.
+The relief discussed here does not apply to any part of the understated tax due to your spouse's (or former spouse's) erroneous items of which you had actual knowledge.
+You and your spouse (or former spouse) remain jointly and severally liable for this part of the understated tax.